Please check back for updates! Coaching assignments are tentative and may change until all rosters are finalized after tryouts!

 Lindsey Smith is a 2018 graduate of the University of Nebraska at Kearney, where she received a degree in Sports Administration.
 She is currently pursuing her Masters degree at the University of Southern Mississippi and is also competing for the Golden Eagle Beach Volleyball team.
 Lindsey graduated from Dakota Valley High School in North Sioux City, SD in 2015 where she was a 3-time All-Tournament Team selection for the Panthers at state as well as the Conference Player of the Year and Miss SD Class A Volleyball her senior year.
 Lindsey played for MVP for 5 years and Cobra for 1 year.
 In her time with MVP, Lindsey competed in 5 USAV/AAU National Championships, winning the 18U Classic AAU Championship her senior year and being recognized as the Tournament MVP.
 Lindsey continued her volleyball career as a UNK Loper and was the starting setter for the Division II powerhouse for 4 years.
 UNK captured 3 Regular Season Conference Championships, 3 Conference Tournament Championships, and advanced to the NCAA DII Tournament all 4 years during her tenure at UNK.
 Lindsey is a 3-time 1st Team MIAA All-Conference selection, All Central Region selection and an AVCA All-American.

-This will be Coach Vande Stouwe's 3rd season coaching with MVP.
+This will be Coach Vande Stouwe's 4th season coaching with MVP.
 Ashley played 4 years of volleyball at Morningside College and graduated in 2018 with a degree in Elementary Education.
-Currently, she is an assistant coach at East High School and preschool teacher at Mary J. Treglia Community House.
-She has 7 years of club volleyball coaching experience.
-She is originally from Rock Rapids, Iowa.
+Ashley is currently a preschool teacher at Mary J. Treglia Community House.
+Coach Vande Stouwe is an assistant coach for the Sioux City East volleyball team and she also assists with the Morningside Men's Volleyball Team.
+She has 8 years of club volleyball coaching experience.

 Coach Becker grew up in Sergeant Bluff, IA and graduated in 2014.
 Jess has played, coached and officiated volleyball for multiple years.
 She was a member of MVP teams from her sophomore through her senior year of high school, qualifying for nationals each year.
 Jess played at the collegiate level at Morningside College as a DS and a libero.
-Coach Becker is currently a senior at Morningside College, where she is studying elementary and middle school education.
-Jess has coached Dakota Valley's freshmen team and also assisted with their JV and varsity teams in addition to coaching 10-14 year old club teams.
-This will be Coach Becker's 3rd year coaching with MVP and her 6th year coaching the sport.
+Coach Becker is a currently a teacher in the LeMars Community School District.
+This will be Coach Becker's 5th year coaching with MVP and her 8th year coaching the sport.

 Elisabeth Tramm recently joined the Briar Cliff Women's Volleyball Program as a graduate assistant for the 2020 season.
 Tramm had a successful career as a setter at Waldorf College, where she holds the school record in career assists and was an all-conference and all-region performer.